ZeroTrace AirLeak

 What AirLeak Sees

-The full taxonomy of devices and events AirLeak can identify
+The devices and BLE signals AirLeak can identify

 A reference for what AirLeak captures and classifies.
-Every device class below is recognized by the firmware and rendered with its own icon and metadata in the desktop app.
+Every device class below is recognized by the firmware and rendered with its own icon and metadata in the mobile app.

 Device classes